-- It has also been proven in human studies to be beneficial to bone health, supporting increased bone density in old age, in women.
+- It’s been proven in human studies to be beneficial to bone health, supporting increased bone density in old age, in women.
+(This effect has not yet been tested in men.)

 - Male rats given the probiotic in their drinking water became as sexually active as their younger counterparts, and the size of their testicles increased, rather than decreasing, as they aged.

-- But like many products beneficial to stamina, libido and longevity, it can be pricey.
+- But like many products beneficial to health, stamina, libido and longevity, it can be pricey.

 - Making your own L. Reuteri 6475 “yogurt” is an affordable way alternative to buying new bottles of pills every time you run out.